Global sports brand unveils exciting plans for Sheffield's John Lewis building

 WHO WOULD VISIT THE ‘HOME OF FOOTBALL’?

-One hope is that a family from Manchester would travel to Sheffield for a day of football, visiting the museum, having a penalty shootout with a famous goalie, a meal and a kick about on the roof.
+One hope is that a family from Manchester would travel to Sheffield for a day of football, visit the museum, have a penalty shootout with a famous goalie, a meal and a kickabout on the roof.

 The spokesman added: “There will be a lot of different ways to interact with the space.
 We don’t want another National Centre for Popular Music.”